 Bishop Kelly High School strives to handle concerns in a positive manner through open and honest communication.

-Following the first and third quarter grading periods of each semester, parents will be provided with opportunities to access teachers for short meetings during Bishop Kelly’s school-wide parent conference sessions.
+Following the first and third quarter grading periods of each semester, parents will be provided with opportunities to access teachers for short meetings during Bishop Kelly’s school-wide Student Progress Conference sessions.
 Those parents wishing more extended opportunities to discuss student performance may do so by contacting an individual teacher or a school counselor.